All Episodes

 Yeah, they don't have to get engaged.

-I think they just have to keep so the engagement allows them to meet the person they're going to marry.
+So the engagement allows them to meet the person they're going to marry.

-Do some people call off the engagement after they meet them.
+Do some people call off the engagement after they meet them?

 Oh, yeah.